flow-project/flow/cistar-dev/docs/AWS_tutorial.md

   - (See note below); Run `make prepare`
   - Try an example!
 Run any experiment from `cistar/examples`, change mode to “ec2”
+  - You can run it locally by changing the mode to local_docker.
+If this isn't working, make sure to check that your local docker image is the most current image.
   - Log into AWS via: https://cathywu.signin.aws.amazon.com/console
   - If you don’t see the instance you just launched (give it a few minutes) running on AWS, then make sure your region is correct (go to